 Take a hike

 If the daily walk around the block is becoming a bit routine, break out and visit somewhere new.
-Whether it be a new dog park or hitting the local trails, your pet would probably also appreciate the change in scenery!
+Whether it’s a new route you’ve never been, or hitting the local trails, your furry friend would probably also appreciate the change in scenery!
 We are so lucky in Ontario to have lots of accessible and pet-friendly options.
-Check out this list of pet-friendly parks in Ontario or you can contact your local parks and recreation department for a list of local dog parks or public trails in your area.
+You can contact your local parks and recreation department for a list of local dog-friendly parks or public trails in your area.

 Try a new sport together

-Have you watched an agility contest before?
+Have you ever watched an agility contest?
 You may be amazed at how smart and well-trained the canine competitors are!
-Many pet owners enjoy brushing up on their pet’s training now and then, but you could take it to a whole new level by searching for a dog agility club or dog training class.
+Many dog parents enjoy brushing up on their pet’s cues every now and then, but you could take it to a whole new level by searching for a dog agility club or dog training class.